-Flip and reverse it, could the rise of sex-tech spell the death of real connections with humans altogether?
+Could the rise of sex tech spell the death of real connections with humans altogether?
 Surely, this is not a good thing?
 “Perhaps having the option to connect to technology will actually help us feel more connected,” Twist argues.
 “And less isolated, less depressed and more securely attached.”

 “The fear people have is that this connection may come through non-human engagement and then what will it mean to be human?
 I do think that if we shame people for engaging in digisexuality that certainly won't make them feel more connected to humanity.”